Drug Distributor Accreditation Criteria

 Qualifying wholesale distributors shall provide information to verify that:

-- The wholesale distributor’s designated representative:
+- The wholesale distributor’s designated representative or facility manager:

-- Is actively involved in and aware of the actual daily operations of the wholesale distributor;
+- Is actively involved in and aware of the actual daily operations of the wholesale distributor.

-- Is employed full-time in a managerial position by the wholesale distributor;
+- Is employed full-time in a managerial position by the wholesale distributor.

 - Is aware of, and knowledgeable about, all policies and procedures pertaining to the operations of the wholesale distributor.